saevarom/wagtail-start-docker/README.md

 4. This project is configured so that the container is built with everything necessary to build a new Wagtail site.
 On the first run, you will have a running container with no entry point.
 This is so that you can open a shell in your container and start your project.
 To open a shell, run `docker-compose exec web bash`.

+5. In your container shell, start your wagtail project: `wagtail start mysite /code`.

+6. In your container shell, run migrations: `python manage.py migrate`.

+7. Visit your app in your [Docker](http://localhost:8000/)

+8. Start developing your new Wagtail site on Docker!